Convolutio/MuppetsBot/README.md

 All the commands names, descriptions, and options are translatable in other languages, according to the system language user has chosen for Discord.

-However, logging BOT messages' language must be set according to the guild where the BOT is.
+However, the language of BOT's logging messages must be set according to the guild where the BOT is.
 Therefore, to display another language than english for this kind of content, you must set up the language thanks to a `MuppetsClient` constructor's argument.
 There is also an asynchronous `changeLanguage` method to do that whenever it should be done (be free to call it for instance in a command changing your bot's language).

 ```ts
 //if nothing is specified, English will be chosen